justinalexandershaw/vigilant-octo-bassoon/content/rest/reference/repos.md

 ``hub.mode``|`string` | **Required**.
 Either `subscribe` or `unsubscribe`.
 ``hub.topic``|`string` |**Required**.
 The URI of the GitHub repository to subscribe to.
 The path must be in the format of `/{owner}/{repo}/events/{event}`.
 ``hub.callback``|`string` | The URI to receive the updates to the topic.
 ``hub.secret``|`string` | A shared secret key that generates a hash signature of the outgoing body content.
-You can verify a push came from GitHub by comparing the raw request body with the contents of the {% ifversion fpt or ghes > 2.22 %}`X-Hub-Signature` or `X-Hub-Signature-256` headers{% elsif ghes < 3.0 %}`X-Hub-Signature` header{% elsif ghae %}`X-Hub-Signature-256` header{% endif %}.
+You can verify a push came from GitHub by comparing the raw request body with the contents of the .
 You can see [the PubSubHubbub documentation](https://pubsubhubbub.github.io/PubSubHubbub/pubsubhubbub-core-0.4.html#authednotify) for more details.